Skip to main content

 • Professional Accountancy Organizations

-In addition to being a member of IFAC, LACPA maintains membership in the Federation Internationale des Experts-Comptables Francophone and the Arab Federation for Accountants and Auditors.
+In addition to being a member of the International Federation of Accountants (IFAC), LACPA is a member of the Fédération Internationale des Experts-Comptables Francophones and the Arab Federation of Accountants and Auditors.

 Adoption of International Standards